jainma/UKG-Pro/documentation/Authentication/federated-authentication.md

 ---

-authenticated and made over HTTPS.
 If these requirements are not met, the request fails.

 If you are using a token provided by an OAuth compatible federated identity management (IDP) system that has been properly interfaced with your tenant, include the federated token as your `access_token` value just as you would use a Dimensions-generated `access_token`.